Top Tourist Attractions and Things to do in London (U.K)

-A cultural hub located in the north of London, Camden’s way of life is indeed for those with a colorful soul.
+A cultural hub located in the north of the city, Camden’s way of life is indeed for those with a colorful soul and one of the must see places in London.
 Known for its eccentric mix of styles (think rock, punk, and goth all in one place) and bold personalities, you’ll find great market finds, funky cafes, and streets lined with music shops and tattoo parlor all side-by-side.
-This is one of the must things to do in London, so don’t miss out on it!
+This is one of the cool things to do in London, so don’t miss out on it!

 Discover Soho’s unique charm